 Benjamin Rush Scholarship Directors

 George J. Makari, M.D.

 The Department offers the Dewitt Wallace Research Scholar program to selected residents who intend to pursue a research career after graduation from residency.
-Residents may express interest in the research track at any point during their training beginning as early as the application process or PGY-I year.
+Typically, residents chosen for the research track express their interest during the application process.
 Upon acceptance into the program, residents will be given protected research elective time allowing for an in-depth research training experience under the mentorship of a senior investigator.
 The Resident Research Committee closely monitors the resident’s progress on the research track.

-The research track may begin as early as the PGY-I year, with clinical requirements adjusted in a manner to allow significant portions of time to pursue research, while assuring rigorous clinical training and the fulfillment of board eligibility requirements.
+The research track may begin as early as the PGY-I year, with clinical requirements adjusted in a manner to allow some time to pursue research, while maintaining rigorous clinical training and the fulfillment of board eligibility requirements.
 Curriculum in the research track includes project development and implementation, plus counseling about a research career.
 Mentorship and support are provided for application to research fellowships, whether in the Weill Cornell Department of Psychiatry or in other programs.